chrisdiggle1/diggles-dog-spa/README.md

 ## Future Features

-- Password Reset Option o allow the user to retrieve/reset their password if they have lost/forgotten it is also quite important and should be added for a more complete user experience.
+- Password reset option to allow the user to retrieve/reset their password if they have lost/forgotten it is also quite important and should be added for a more complete user experience.
 - Automated emails for both admin and user when a new booking is requested and the user to be informed if the booking is approved or rejected.
 - Capability to login with socal media accounts.
 - Message on the booking card stating why the booking is rejected.